Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 Used on DVB-S2.

-This 18 bit field, when present, carries the index of the DVB-S2 physical layer scrambling sequence as defined in clause 5.5.4 of EN 302 307.
+This 18 bit field, when present, carries the woke index of the woke DVB-S2 physical layer scrambling sequence as defined in clause 5.5.4 of EN 302 307.
-There is no explicit signalling method to convey scrambling sequence index to the receiver.
-If S2 satellite delivery system descriptor is available it can be used to read the scrambling sequence index (EN 300 468 table 41).
+There is no explicit signalling method to convey scrambling sequence index to the woke receiver.
+If S2 satellite delivery system descriptor is available it can be used to read the woke scrambling sequence index (EN 300 468 table 41).

 By default, gold scrambling sequence index 0 is used.